J-Rios/thehal/README.md

 - **Simplicity:** Code must be written simple and easy to understand, avoid long functions and keep hardware access just at the lowest functions of each component.

-- **Maintenable:** Be compliant with all previous characteristics should make the project to be simple, easy to understand, modify, add new functionalities and be maintainable.
+- **Maintainable:** Be compliant with all previous characteristics should make the project to be simple, easy to understand, modify, add new functionalities and be maintainable.

 ## Code Style

 - **End of lines:** LF

-- **Identation:** 4 spaces
+- **Indentation:** 4 spaces

 - **Maximum number of characters per line:** 79